2020 Adult Preventive Care Guidelines

 - CDC recommends pre-exposure prophylaxis for anyone who is currently HIV negative but is at significant risk for contracting HIV.

-Injection-drug users and their sex partners, persons who exchange sex for money or drugs, sex partners of HIV-infected persons, and men who have sex with men, and heterosexual persons who themselves or whose sex partners have had more than one sex partner since their most recent HIV test.
+Injection-drug users and their sex partners, persons who exchange sex for money or drugs, sex partners of HIV-infected persons, men who have sex with men, and heterosexual persons who themselves or whose sex partners have had more than one sex partner since their most recent HIV test.
 Indications for pre-exposure prophylaxis: Ongoing sexual contact with partner who is HIV +, men who have sex with men, having anal intercourse without condoms or have had any STD within 6 months and are not in monogamous relationship, heterosexual men or women who have sex without condoms with partner of unknown HIV status, IV drug users who have shared IV drugs or needles within past 6 months, IV drug users who have had treatment within past 6 months and are still using.

 - Screen all patients at high risk.Determine the need for repeat testing by the likelihood of continuing exposure to infectious TB.